jealous/stockstats/README.md

 ## Compatibility

-The build checks the compatibility for the last two major release of python3 and the last release of python2.
+The build checks the compatibility for the last two major releases of python3 and the last release of python2.

 ## License